honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 Thinking about contributing to RES?
 Awesome!
 We just ask that you follow a few simple guidelines:

-1. RES has grown quite large, so we do have to pick and choose what features we should add.
-Code bloat is always a concern, and RES is already rather hefty.
+1. RES has grown quite large, so we have carefully choose what features we should add to avoid undue maintenance burden and code bloat.
 If you're unsure if your feature would appeal to a wide audience, please post about it on [/r/Enhancement](https://www.reddit.com/r/Enhancement/).

 1. There are a few features we have made a conscious choice not to add to RES, so make sure whatever you'd like to contribute [isn't on that list](https://www.reddit.com/r/Enhancement/wiki/rejectedfeaturerequests).